andy-maier/python-garbagetracker/docs/background.rst

   In Python 3.4 or higher, the reasons for uncollectable objects have diminished very much and their presence usually indicates a bug.
-You should use tools that can detect them and then analyze each case to find out what caused the object to be uncollectable.
+You should use tools that can detect uncollectable objects and then analyze each case to find out what caused the object to be uncollectable.

-* :term:`Garbage objects` have issues:

-  Garbage objects normally can be successfully released by the garbage collector (at least starting with Python 3.4).
-Most of the time, garbage objects are caused by circular references.
-Their presence is less severe than the presence of uncollectable objects.
-Nevertheless, garbage objects have some issues:
+* Issues with :term:`garbage objects`:

-  - increased processing overhead caused by the collector runs.
+  - Increased processing overhead caused by the collector runs (compared to immediate release based on reference counting).

-  - suspension of all other activity in the Python process when the garbage collector runs.
+  - Suspension of all other activity in the Python process when the garbage collector runs.

-  - the amount of memory bound to these objects until the garbage collector will run for the next time.
-Automatic runs of the garbage collector are triggered by heuristics that are based on the number of objects and not on the amount of memory bound to these objects.
+  - The amount of memory bound to these objects until the garbage collector will run for the next time.
+Automatic runs of the garbage collector are triggered by heuristics that are based on the number of objects and not on the amount of memory bound to these objects, so it is possible to have a small number of garbage objects with large amounts of memory allocated, that are still not triggering a garbage collector run.

-  You should use tools that can detect garbage objects.
-Some suitable measures to address these issues are:
+  Suitable measures to address these issues with garbage objects:

   - Redesign to avoid circular references.